castwide/vscode-solargraph/README.md

     Stri # <- Hitting ctrl-space here will suggest String

+Method arguments and documentation can be seen by starting parentheses after the method call.
+Example:

+    String.new.casecmp( # <- Displays arguments and documentation for String#casecmp

 ### Documentation

 Solargraph provides a command to access searchable documentation directly from the IDE.